-904 Holidays
+905 Holidays

-Upon hire, full- and part-time employees will be eligible to be paid for Agency-observed holidays that fall on days the employee would otherwise be scheduled to work.
+Upon hire, full- and part-time employees will be eligible to be paid for Agency-observed holiday(s) and any established shutdown week(s) that fall on a day the employee was otherwise scheduled to work.
 The Agency will provide a schedule of all observed holidays annually on the employee intranet.
 Substitute employees are not eligible to receive compensation for Agency-observed holidays.